Tom Ford wraps up New York Fashion Week with glam disco show | ExBulletin

 Ford, the president of the Council of Fashion Designers of America, drastically reduced his crowd to wrap up New York’s first in-person fashion week since the start of the pandemic.
 Dozens of designers have spread across Manhattan and Brooklyn to accommodate generally smaller crowds with varying degrees of attention paid to COVID precautions.

 The six days of shows ended the day before the mini-Met Gala, a huge fashion night that was canceled last year due to the pandemic.
-Ford wound up at at the same time as the 2021 MTV Video Music Awards were underway in Brooklyn.
+Ford shut it down at the same time the 2021 MTV Video Music Awards were underway in Brooklyn.

-Jennifer Hudson, seated between Dan Levy and Julianne Moore, bounced off Aretha Franklin’s Respect “as she filmed the Ford show on her phone.
+Jennifer Hudson, sitting between Dan Levy and Julianne Moore, bounced on Aretha Franklins Respect as she caught a video of the Ford show on her phone.
 Hudson plays Franklin in a new biopic of the same name as the mega hit.

-Gigi Hadid was one of the Ford models, wearing a skin-tight, shimmery evening joggers in a bright blue, an electric green tank top and a bronze jacket.
+Gigi Hadid was one of the Ford models, wearing a skintight and shimmering bright blue evening joggers, an electric green tank top and a bronze jacket.
 He wore green in animal print pants and jackets.
 There were all-black looks for both men and women, including a few corset tops, parachute pants, and trench coats.

 About his daring mix of colors, Ford said he likes tones of a same hue or harsh clashes that are a bit shocking.
 A little bad taste is always good taste in my book.